nlpsandbox/nlpsandbox-controller/README.md

     cd docker-elk
     docker-compose up -d
     ```
-1. Only use the free version of ELK.
-This can be configured [here](https://www.elastic.co/guide/en/kibana/7.11/managing-licenses.html)
 1. Change the `elastic passwords` in each of these locations:
     - `docker-compose.yml`
     - `kibana/config/kibana.yml`
     - `logstash/config/logstash.yml`
-    - `elasticsearch/config/elasticsearch.yml`
+    - `logstash/pipeline/logstash.conf`
+1. - _Running ELK on its own machine_:
+        ```
+        docker-compose -f docker-compose.yml -f extensions/logspout/logspout-compose.yml up -d --build
+        ```
+        You will have to add logspout to the `SynapseWorkflowOrchestrator` if running the services on different machines.
-1. _Running all the services on one machine_:
+    - _Running all the services on one machine_:
         - Make sure to update the `kibana` port in the `docker-compose.yml` or else there is a chance that you will run into `port already allocated` error.
             ```yaml
             ports:
                 - "80:5601"  # Change 80 to an open port
             ```
-    - Use the logspout extension to capture Docker container logs.
-        ```bash
-        docker-compose -f docker-compose.yml -f extensions/logspout/logspout-compose.yml up
-        ```
-        This will automatically start logspout for you and you won't have to add it to the `SynapseWorkflowOrchestrator`
+1. Only use the free version of ELK.
+This can be configured [here](https://www.elastic.co/guide/en/kibana/7.11/managing-licenses.html)
+1. Creating searchable index.
+Click **hamburger menu** on left side, **Stack Management**, under Kibana, click **Index Pattern**, and **create an index pattern anyway**.
+If set up correct you should be able to input `logstash-*` as your index pattern and click "I don't want to use the time filter".
+1. View docker logs.
+Click **hamburger menu** on left side, click **Discover**.
+You should see docker logs now.

 ### Example Date Annotator